List of California urban areas

-This is a list of urban areas in the California as defined by the U.S. Census Bureau, ordered according to their 2010 estimated Census populations.
-In the table, UA refers to "urbanized area" (urban areas with population over 50,000) and UC refers to "urban cluster" (urban areas with population less than 50,000).
+This is a list of urban areas in California as defined by the U.S. Census Bureau, ordered according to their 2020 census populations.
 The list includes urban areas with a population of at least 10,000.
 Rows in green indicate that part of the area lies outside of California.
 Rows without a rank indicate that the center of the area is outside of California.